-Parent’s frequently ask me how much their child needs to be eating.
+Parent’s frequently ask me how much their child needs to be eating, especially toddlers.
 Parents get nervous that their child may not be getting the nutrition they need or enough calories to grow.
+So, what are the recommended toddler portion sizes for food during meals?
 As an OT, I follow some general guidelines, but am not an expert on nutrition.
 I was thrilled when today’s guest blogger and soon-to-be-dietitian Amelia Sherry, of feedingisla.com, agreed to help us out with a thorough and practical explanation of preschooler and toddler portion sizes.
 Amelia explains why—and how to support your kids’ natural know-how for perfecting portion sizes.
 Believe it or not, most toddlers know more about how much they should eat than any pediatrician or nutritionist.

 Throughout my pregnancy, there was one thing I really wanted to ace as a mom: Breastfeeding.
 To be sure I got it right, I read every book recommended to me, quizzed every mom brave enough to answer my questions, and even enrolled in a three-hour class (including demonstrations!) on the topic.
 If you asked me about breastfeeding the day before my daughter Isla was born, I would have arrogantly rattled off a dissertation on the holding positions, timing, and feeding techniques recommended for success.
 If you asked me about it in the minutes following her birth, I would have timidly realized that I knew nothing.
 A hands-on, crash-course lesson was coming my way though- and it wasn’t a nurse, lactation, consultant, or pediatrician who taught it.
 It was Isla.